 - Karma Houdini: Morai.
 He isn't a bad sort, but he rides with completely evil characters, putting innocent people's lives in danger, and he's still a bandit, albeit one who isn't shown to harm people himself.
 Even Nolan, who spent years chasing him, doesn't bring him to justice, apparently because of his help.

 - Love Triangle: Between Nolan, Marana and Lothar.
 Lothar doesn't take her leaving him for Nolan very well...

 - No Ontological Inertia: Played Straight as its stated the effect of wizard's spells don't last beyond their own deaths.

-- Our Goblins Are Different: They're called the Dhesiri, to start with, they catch humans to eat, live in underground warrens, their society is similar to ants' (they have a huge queen), their warriors are eight feet tall...
+- Our Goblins Are Different: They're called the Dhesiri, to start with, they catch humans to eat, live in underground warrens, their society is similar to ants' (they have a massive hive queen who produces them all), their warriors are eight feet tall...

 - Shaped Like Itself: The Shattered Empire.
-It's the kingdoms which make up a former empire.
+It's the kingdoms formed by the provinces of a former empire that split apart.

 - Tearjerker: What happened to Nolan's little brother.

 - The Chessmaster: His Excellency, Lord of Services.
 Nolan deeply resents being used by him, especially when it results in harm to those he cares about.